scottohara/tvmanager/README.md

 Installation (Development)
 ==========================
 1. Clone the repository (`git clone git://github.com/scottohara/tvmanager.git`)
-2. Install the dependencies (`cd tvmanager && bundle install --path vendor/bundle`) (--path ensures that gems are installed locally in the project)
+2. Install the dependencies (`cd tvmanager && bundle install --path vendor/bundle && yarn install`) (--path ensures that gems are installed locally in the project)
+3. Build the app (`npm build`)
 3. Start the server (`bundle exec rackup`, or I prefer [shotgun](http://rtomayko.github.com/shotgun) as it automatically reloads as you make changes).
-Better yet, using [foreman](https://github.com/ddollar/foreman) and a Procfile, you can start the server and the CouchDB database in a single command (`bundle exec foreman start -f Procfile.dev`)
+Better yet, using the [heroku cli](https://devcenter.heroku.com/articles/heroku-cli) and a Procfile, you can start the server and the CouchDB database in a single command (`heroku local -f Procfile.dev`)
 2. Point your browser at /index.html

 For running in the iOS Simulator, use `rake simulator:run`.
 This rake task will start a server process, prompt for the device & iOS version to launch the simulator for, and open the application in Mobile Safari.
 Quitting the simulator will automatically shutdown the server process it started.